abhishekarya1/Hash-Define-myNotes/content/java/conc.md

 Virtual threads are useful when the number of concurrent tasks is large, and the tasks mostly block on network I/O. They offer no benefit for CPU-intensive tasks.
 Since CPU cores will be busy doing the intensive task and will block the core for everyone (other virtual threads can't use it meanwhile) unlike Network I/O blocks.

-**Benefit of using Virtual Threads**: Instead of writing non-blocking, asynchronous style code with `CompletableFutures` we can write "normal" synchronous style code that uses blocking I/O. Virtual Threads will make sure that blocking I/O on a thread doesn't hog resources.
+**Benefit of using Virtual Threads**: Instead of writing non-blocking, asynchronous style code with `CompletableFuture` we can write "normal" synchronous style code that uses blocking I/O. Virtual Threads will make sure that blocking I/O on a thread doesn't hog resources.
 When a thread is ready to be resumed (wait over) it is resumed instantly without the need of specifying any callbacks.

 References:
 - https://inside.java/2023/10/30/sip086/